brillout/wildcard-api/docs/intro.template.md

     {todoId}
   );
   if( !todo ) {
-    // In essence `updateTodoText` is public, and `todoId`
+    // `updateTodoText` is essentially public; `todoId` can hold
-    // can hold any value and doesn't have to be the id of a todo. return;
+    // any value and doesn't have to be a todo's id. return;
   }

-  // Do nothing if the user is not the author of the todo if( todo.authorId !== user.id ) {
+  // This if block basically ensures that if the logged user is not
-    // The logged user is not the auther of the todo and doesn't
+  // the todo's author then it cannot change the todo's text. if( todo.authorId !== user.id ) {
-    // have the permission to change the todo's text. return;
+    // Abort the SQL query if the user is not the todo's author return;
   }